-- Indent: modifies the indentation of the text (before and after) as well as the indentation of the first line. - Spacing: defines the space before and after each paragraph formatted with the style. - Line spacing: determines the spacing between two lines formatted with the style.
-Note that selecting Proportional spacing requires specifying the percentage of a line to be used as spacing; 100% corresponds to a single line, 200% to a double line, 50% to half a line.
-If Leading is selected, specify the amount of line spacing in your default unit of measurement.
+- Indent: modifies the indentation of the text (before and after) as well as the indentation of the first line. - Spacing: defines the space before and after each paragraph formatted with the style.

+Тір You can change the default unit of measurement, for example from inches to centimeters, from Tools > Options > OpenOffice.org Impress > General . style. perce 200% spacing : determines the spacing between two lines formatted with the Note that selecting Proportional spacing requires specifying the ntage of a line to be used as spacing; 100% corresponds to a single line, to a double line, 50% to half a line.
+If Leading is selected, specify the nt of line spacing in your default unit of measurement.

-Tip Setting the line spacing to less than 100% is a good method to cram a lot of text into a text box, however care must be taken as too small a value will make the text hard to read.
+Tip Setting the line spacing to less than 100% is a good method to cram a lot of text into a text box.
+However, care must be taken, as too small a value will make the text hard to read.